nferruzzi/EmojiSwiftExtension/README.md

 EmojiSwiftExtension
 ===================

-Attempt to user emoji to make swift programming fun and social 😛
+Attempt to use emoji to make swift programming fun and social 😛